mattseddon/vscode-dive-bar-theme/README.md

-# A dark theme which will making your VSCode session look like the inside of a dive bar.
+# A dark theme which makes VSCode look like the inside of a dive bar.

-## What it looks like
+## How it looks

 ### Python